Cisco Catalyst Center 2.3.7 Data Sheet

 Introduction

-Cisco DNA Center is a powerful network controller and management dashboard that lets you take charge of your network, optimize your Cisco investment, and lower your IT spending.
-Cisco DNA Center provides a single dashboard for every fundamental management task to simplify running your network.
+Cisco Catalyst Center, formerly Cisco DNA Center, is a powerful network controller and management dashboard that empowers you to take charge of your network, optimize your Cisco investment, and lower your IT spending.
+Catalyst Center provides a single dashboard for every fundamental management task to simplify running your network.
 With this platform, IT can respond to changes and challenges faster and more intelligently.

 Design: Design your network using intuitive workflows, starting with locations where your network devices will be deployed.
-Users of Cisco Prime® Infrastructure and the Cisco® Application Policy Infrastructure Controller Enterprise Module (APIC-EM) can simply import existing network designs and device images into Cisco DNA Center.
+Users of Cisco Prime® Infrastructure and the Cisco® Application Policy Infrastructure Controller Enterprise Module (APIC-EM) can simply import existing network designs and device images into Catalyst Center.

 Assurance: Enable every point on the network to become a sensor, sending continuous streaming telemetry on application performance and user connectivity in real time.
 This, coupled with automatic path-trace visibility and guided remediation, means network issues are resolved in minutes — before they become problems.
 Automated NetFlow switch configuration for Cisco Secure Network Analytics provides detection and mitigation of threats, even when they are hidden in encrypted traffic.

-Platform: An open and extensible platform allows third-party applications and processes to exchange data and intelligence with Cisco DNA Center.
-This improves IT operations by automating workflow processes based on network intelligence coming from Cisco DNA Center.
+Platform: An open and extensible platform allows third-party applications and processes to exchange data and intelligence with Catalyst Center.
+This improves IT operations by automating workflow processes based on network intelligence coming from Catalyst Center.

 Figure 1.

-Cisco DNA Center is a centralized intent-based network management system to bring all this functionality into an integrated controller and present it through a single pane of glass.
+Catalyst Center is a centralized network management system to bring all this functionality into an integrated controller and present it through a single pane of glass.
+It can be deployed on a hardware appliance or as a virtual appliance.

 Figure 2.